Metal Gear (video game): Development

-Director Hideo Kojima was asked to take over a project from a senior associate.
-Metal Gear was intended to be an action game that featured modern military combat.
+Director Hideo Kojima did not work on the game initially; he was asked to take over the project from a senior associate.
+Metal Gear was originally intended to be a simple action game that featured modern military combat.
 However, the MSX2's hardware limited the number of on-screen bullets and enemies, which Kojima felt impeded the combat aspect.
 The MSX2 also had limited scrolling capabilities, which made it difficult to produce a smooth scrolling shooter, like Konami's arcade hit Scramble (1981).

-Inspired by The Great Escape, Kojima reversed the focus of the gameplay from shooting down the enemy to avoiding capture.
+Inspired by The Great Escape, Kojima reversed the focus of the gameplay from shooting enemies to avoiding capture.
 The game design was no longer about shooting but about "trying to form the tension of hide and seek" according to Kojima, subverting the shoot 'em up genre popular at the time.
 Kojima designed the game so that, when Snake is discovered, the gameplay changed to become a puzzle video game "like Pac-Man" (1980) where the enemy guards behave like Pac-Man ghosts that Snake needs to avoid.

+Kojima also came up with the idea of the player having access to a portable radio transceiver, which was used to organically enhance the storytelling through dialogue.
+According to Kojima, it allowed "you to send and receive comms" and the "game moves along with the player, so when the drama happens when the player" is not present, "the player's current situation can be depicted while the other characters' story or situation can be foreshadowed in parallel" simultaneously.

 The game was titled Intruder during the early planning stages.
 The packaging illustration used for the retail releases of the game, which depicts the protagonist Solid Snake holding a gun, was traced over a publicity still of Michael Biehn posing as his character Kyle Reese from the 1984 film The Terminator.
 Kojima, who was still newly employed at Konami at the time, had no involvement with the production of this illustration.